campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 ```
 Short summary (ideally 50 characters or less)

 More detailed description, if necessary.
-It should be wrapped to
+Each line should wrap at
 72 characters.
 Try to be as descriptive as you can.
 Even if you
 think that the commit content is obvious, it may not be obvious
 to others.
 Add any description that is already present in the